 2. MBR Damage

 Master Boot Record (MBR) is the part of the hard drive that contains executable files, necessary for loading the operating system on the RAM.
-If the MBR is damaged, you have to rebuild it to ‘fix hard disk error 3F0.’
-In most of the cases, the damage is due to malware attack, disk failure, or MBR overwrite.
+If the MBR is damaged, you have to rebuild it to ‘fix hard disk not found error 3F0.’
+In most cases, the damage is due to malware attack, disk failure, or MBR overwrite.
 Consulting a data recovery professional is the best course of action in this situation.

 3. Physical Damage

 The physical hard drive damage may occur due to PCB damage, motor failure, head crash, scratches on the platter, etc. In such cases, you cannot adopt a DIY approach to repair a hard drive.
-A data recovery professional is equipped with the right set of tools, a clean room, and necessary skills to fix ‘hard disk not found error.’
+A data recovery professional is equipped with the right set of tools, a clean room, and the necessary skills to fix a ‘hard disk not found error.’

 A hard drive 3F0 error can turn your computer system into a malfunctioned machine.
 But you don’t need to panic and instead, follow these methods to fix ‘hard disk error code 3F0.’
 If you can’t do it by yourself, immediately ask for professional help.